adiratia/BIGVU/README.md

 # BIGVU - Assignment 2

-Web application using ReactJS,express that create a canvas with images and text
+Web application using ReactJS,express that create a canvas with images and text.

 ## Running Steps